 Cagliari is on the southern coast of Sardinia, one of the largest islands in the Mediterranean.
 Ferries from Sicily and several places in mainland Italy arrive in Cagliari’s port.
 Elmas airport, just outside the city, has flights from other parts of Italy and from some places in Europe.
 A bus connects the airport to Cagliari.

-- I stayed at Hotel Miramare, a centrally located hotel right on Via Roma in front of the sea.
-My room was very comfortable and nicely decorated and the art works by local artists.
+- I stayed at Miramare Cagliari Hotel Museo, a centrally located hotel right on Via Roma facing the sea.
+My room was very comfortable and nicely decorated.
+The hotel features art works by local artists.
 I’ve also stayed at Fior Di Loto Rooms, a comfortable and quiet B&B near the train station and Hotel Italia, a less expensive hotel right in the historic center near the port.

 - See and compare more hotels in Cagliari, Sardinia.